monutam91/articles/TypeScript/rxjs/rxjs-basics/rxjs-basics.md

 An 'X' on the timeline marks an error emitted by the Observable.
 No more value will be delivered thereafter.

-## Difference between OBservables and Promises
+## Difference between Observables and Promises

 <div align="center">
     <img src="./assets/promise-stock.jpg" />